 Asset-backed financing SPEs In 2023 and 2021, we sold portfolios of commercial real estate loans and provided loans to the third-party buyer sponsored SPEs for portions of the purchase prices.
 The SPEs are asset-backed financing entities that issued residual beneficial interests to third-party investors.
 The loans we provided to the SPEs are senior to the residual beneficial interests and are secured by the commercial real estate loans held by the SPEs.
-Cash flows from the commercial real estate loans will be used first to settle the interest and principal payments of the loans, with any excess cash flows attributable to the residual interest holders.
 The SPEs are VIEs in which we have variable interests through our ownership of the loans, which are arm's-length transactions.
 We do not have the power to direct the activities that most significantly impact the VIEs' economic performance.
 In addition, the VIEs are designed such that the residual interest holders absorb any expected loss and/or benefit that could be potentially significant to the VIEs and, therefore, we are not the primary beneficiaries.
-The maximum exposure to loss shown in the table above represents our recorded investments in the loans without consideration of any recovery benefits from the value of the commercial real estate loans.
+The maximum exposure to loss shown in the table above represents our recorded investments in the loans as well as any unfunded commitments without consideration of any recovery benefits from the value of the commercial real estate loans.

 Third-party sponsored securitization entities We invest in asset-backed securities issued by third-party sponsored securitization entities which may be considered VIEs.
 The investments are transacted at arm's-length and decisions to invest are based on a credit analysis of the underlying collateral assets or the issuer.
 We are a passive investor in these issuers and do not have the power to direct the activities of these issuers.
 As such, we do not consolidate these securitization entities.
 Additionally, we do not have other involvements in servicing or managing the collateral assets or provide financial or liquidity support to these issuers which potentially give rise to risk of loss exposure.
 These investments are an integral part of the disclosure in Note 5, "Trading Assets and Liabilities," Note 6, "Securities," and Note 29, "Fair Value Measurements," and, therefore, are not disclosed in this note to avoid redundancy.
+Similarly, in the ordinary course of business, we also provide loans and loan commitments to third-party sponsored securitization entities which may be considered VIEs for which we generally have no other form of involvement.
+We do not have the power to direct the activities of these entities and do not consolidate these entities.
+These loans are reported and disclosed in Note 7, "Loans," in the same manner as all other loans.